landingbj/lagi/docs/config_en.md

       priority: 5
   # Configuration list of the image text generation
   image2text:
-    - backend: ernie
+    - backend: ernie # The name of the model configuration used by the backend
       model: Fuyu-8B
       enable: true
       priority: 10
   # Image enhancement configuration list
   image2enhance:
-    - backend: ernie
+    - backend: ernie # The name of the model configuration used by the backend
       model: enhance
       enable: true
       priority: 10
   # Text generated video configuration list
   text2video:
-    - backend: landing
+    - backend: landing # The name of the model configuration used by the backend
       model: video
       enable: true
       priority: 10
   # image generated video configuration list
   image2video:
-    - backend: qwen
+    - backend: qwen # The name of the model configuration used by the backend
       model: vision
       enable: true
       priority: 10
   # 视频追踪功能配置列表
   video2track:
-    - backend: landing
+    - backend: landing # The name of the model configuration used by the backend
       model: video
       enable: true
       priority: 10
   # 视屏增强功能配置列表
   video2enhance:
-    - backend: qwen
+    - backend: qwen # The name of the model configuration used by the backend
       model: vision
       enable: true
       priority: 10